-Our common stock has limited liquidity.
+Our stock has limited liquidity.

-Our common stock began trading on the Nasdaq Capital Market on December 28, 2021, and before that it traded on the OTCQX operated by OTC Markets Group Inc. Trading volume in our Common Shares may be sporadic and the price could experience volatility.
-If adverse market conditions exist, you may have difficulty selling your Common Shares.
+Our common stock began trading on the Nasdaq Capital Market on December 28, 2021, and before that it traded on the OTCQX operated by OTC Markets Group Inc. Trading volume in our shares may be sporadic and the price could experience volatility.
+If adverse market conditions exist, you may have difficulty selling your shares.